-National mental health charity SANE Australia and The Dax Centre, a not-for-profit learning centre promoting mental health through art, have merged thanks to an investment of $1.19 million from the Victorian Government.
+National mental health charity SANE and The Dax Centre, a not-for-profit learning centre promoting mental health through art, have merged thanks to an investment of $1.19 million from the Victorian Government.

 The two organisations have shared a common goal to reduce stigma and discrimination surrounding mental illness for more than three decades.

 The merger provides new opportunities to grow The Dax Centre’s programs which promote mental health through the use of art.
 It also ensures the ongoing care of artworks in The Cunningham Dax Collection which is comprised of more than 16,000 works created by people with lived experience of mental illness or psychological trauma.

 SANE Chief Executive Officer Jack Heath explains stigma is still a barrier that’s yet to be completely knocked down for people affected by mental illness.

 “The Dax Centre’s work sharing personal and powerful stories of experiences of treatment, isolation and stigma through art complements SANE’s stigma-reduction work which places importance on sharing real stories of people living with mental illness,” Mr Heath said.

 “We’re honoured to be merging with such an iconic institution to help build on the pioneering work already completed by The Dax Centre to help reduce stigma.
 SANE will draw on our strong communication and digital expertise to grow The Dax Centre to become a Melbourne-based national hub where the arts and mental health are celebrated.

 “We thank the Victorian Government for recognising the important work of SANE and The Dax Centre.
 This funding opens to the door to important new opportunities which will help more people affected by mental illness.”

 The Dax Centre Directors, Associate Professor Elizabeth Dax AM and Rob Gerrand, have been welcomed to the SANE Board and SANE Board Chair Margaret O'Donnell AO is the new Chair of The Dax Centre Board.